Skip to content

 • Drag to reorder commands and pick 1-4 grid columns.

-• Three run modes: Copy + Enter (default), Copy only, and Dynamic input using a ${input} placeholder with synced values across the UI.
+• Four run modes: Copy + Enter (default), Copy only to clipboard, Copy only to terminal, and Dynamic Input using a ${input} placeholder with synced values across the UI.

 • Dedicated terminal named Command Buttons that is created once and reused.